derrickburt/derrickburt.github.io/SQL/DSlab/DSLAB.md

 ### Data

 #### Resilience Academy
 The subwards and public transportation stops can be found on the Resilience Academy's web feature service.
-This can be accessed from QGIS by locating #WFS# in the #Browser#, right-clicking to add a 'New Connection...' and entering this url: https://geonode.resilienceacademy.ac.tz/geoserver/ows.
+This can be accessed from QGIS by locating 'WFS' in the 'Browser', right-clicking to add a 'New Connection...' and entering this url: https://geonode.resilienceacademy.ac.tz/geoserver/ows.
 Both the subwards and the public transportation stops can be loaded into a PostGIS database by selecting 'Add Layer to Project' and then loading them into a database using the directions outlined in the 'Connecting to PostGIS in QGIS and Loading Data' sectiong of my last [blog post](https://github.com/derrickburt/derrickburt.github.io/blob/master/SQL/introSQL/introSQL.md).

 ### Loading OpenStreetMap data into PostGIS with OSM2PGSQL (Directions provided for Mac and Windows)